 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Soy in its natural form does not rank high on the list of contributing factors for this disease, says oncologist Alberto Montero, MD.
+“Soy in its natural form does not rank high on the list of contributing factors for this disease,” says breast cancer specialist Erin Roesch, MD.

-Other possible risk factors for breast cancer — obesity, smoking at an early age, a sedentary lifestyle, or saturated fat intake — are bigger concerns than consuming plant estrogens such as soy, Dr. Montero says.
-Genetics also play a major role in a person’s risk of developing certain types of breast cancer.
+These other behavioral risk factors for breast cancer — like obesity, smoking at an early age, a sedentary lifestyle or high saturated fat intake — are bigger concerns than consuming plant estrogens like soy, she says.

 Plant estrogen-based sources such as soy milk, tofu and edamame are all good choices.
 But make them part of a balanced diet that’s high in fruits and vegetables and low in saturated fats.

-Dr. Montero does advise women to avoid soy isoflavone extracts, especially in large doses.
+Dr. Roesch does advise women to avoid soy isoflavone extracts, especially in large doses.